Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CHM 431L Biochemistry I Laboratory (2 Credits)

-Emphasis on the procedures and operations of modern instrumentation used for isolation, purification, and study of biomolecules including modern chromatography techniques, gel and paper electrophoreses, ultra centrifugation, spectroscopic techniques, etc.
+Emphasis on the procedures and operations of modern instrumentation used for isolation, purification, and study of biomolecules including modern chromatography techniques, gel and paper electrophoreses, ultra centrifugation, and spectroscopic techniques.

 CHM 432 Biochemistry II (3 Credits)

 In-depth study of the reactions occurring in living systems, designed for science majors (especially students intending advanced study in the health sciences).
-Topics include molecular architecture, molecular energetics, interactions of biomolecules, in
+Topics include molecular architecture, molecular energetics, interactions of biomolecules, intermediary metabolism, mass transport in biological systems, and molecular genetics.

 CHM 432L Biochemistry II Laboratory (2 Credits)

-Emphasis on the procedures and operations of modern instrumentation used for isolation, purification, and study of biomolecules including modern chromatography techniques, gel and paper electrophoreses, ultra centrifugation, spectroscopic techniques, etc.
+Emphasis on the procedures and operations of modern instrumentation used for isolation, purification, and study of biomolecules including modern chromatography techniques, gel and paper electrophoreses, ultra centrifugation, and spectroscopic techniques.

 CHM 451 Chemistry Seminar I (1 Credits)